SoftwareAG/c8y-docs/src/documents/guides/concepts/realtime.html.md

 As mentioned initially, there are two processing modes for API requests in Cumulocity: *Persistent* and *transient*.
 The "persistent" mode is the default: It will store data in the Cumulocity database as well as send the data to the real-time engine.
 After both is done, Cumulocity returns the result of the request.

 The "transient" mode will only send the data to the real-time engine and immediately return asynchronously.
 This mode is for efficiently monitoring particular data in near real-time.
-In addition, requests in "transient" mode are not counted as potentially chargeable API requests.

 As an example, assume that location updates from cars should be monitored every second while the car is driving, but only be stored once in a minute into the database for reporting purposes.
 This is done using the following statement: